matievisthekat/spotifysync-app/README.md

 ## Installation

-Install the latest version from [here](https://github.com/MatievisTheKat/tunein-app/releases/latest)
+Install the latest version from [here](https://github.com/MatievisTheKat/tunein-app/releases/latest).
+Windows may display a security warning when installing

 ## Server